 The fifth parameter is an arbitrary pointer.
 The implementation of the function can gain access to this pointer using sqlite3_user_data().

-The sixth, seventh and eighth parameters, xFunc, xStep and xFinal, are pointers to C-language functions that implement the SQL function or aggregate.
+The sixth, seventh and eighth parameters passed to the three "sqlite3_create_function*" functions, xFunc, xStep and xFinal, are pointers to C-language functions that implement the SQL function or aggregate.
 A scalar SQL function requires an implementation of the xFunc callback only; NULL pointers must be passed as the xStep and xFinal parameters.
 An aggregate SQL function requires an implementation of xStep and xFinal and NULL pointer must be passed for xFunc.
 To delete an existing SQL function or aggregate, pass NULL pointers for all three function callbacks.

-If the ninth parameter to sqlite3_create_function_v2() is not NULL, then it is destructor for the application data pointer.
+If the final parameter to sqlite3_create_function_v2() or sqlite3_create_window_function() is not NULL, then it is destructor for the application data pointer.
 The destructor is invoked when the function is deleted, either by being overloaded or when the database connection closes.
 The destructor is also invoked if the call to sqlite3_create_function_v2() fails.
-When the destructor callback of the tenth parameter is invoked, it is passed a single argument which is a copy of the application data pointer which was the fifth parameter to sqlite3_create_function_v2().
+When the destructor callback is invoked, it is passed a single argument which is a copy of the application data pointer which was the fifth parameter to sqlite3_create_function_v2().

 It is permitted to register multiple implementations of the same functions with the same name but with either differing numbers of arguments or differing preferred text encodings.
 SQLite will use the implementation that most closely matches the way in which the SQL function is used.
 A function implementation with a non-negative nArg parameter is a better match than a function implementation with a negative nArg.
 A function where the preferred text encoding matches the database encoding is a better match than a function where the encoding is different.
 A function where the encoding difference is between UTF16le and UTF16be is a closer match than a function where the encoding difference is between UTF8 and UTF16.